maurges/every-rust-gui-library/notes.md

 - Tutorial: present, good, very very long
 - Diving into source: didn't do
 - Overall: ok if really want to do gtk, otherwise ehh

+## rui

+Found it in merge requests for the AWGY website: https://lib.rs/crates/rui.
+Cool coincidence how it's alphabetically next, not cool how I'm so tired of gtk and want to try something nice like slint, and I'm not sure this one is.

+## sciter-rs

+Sciter is a stripped-down browser, with html and css and js engines.
+It's different from electron in that it supports not all of web standards by design, and that they roll their own js extensions with classes and shit.
+So they are not es6 compatible?

+I'm not interested.
+It's still fucking web development, but now even without typescript.
+Maybe someone will make a dioxus-like thing for it.

+Hypocrisy?
+Qml is a similar concept: a markdown language with js scripting.
+Welllll, again, I never said I'm not biased towards qt, but also I am biased against web and that's the point of this article, to say that you don't need fucking electron.

+# About accessiblity

+I have a good friend of mine telling me that accessibility in modern web is fucked.
+Everyone creates their own controls, and doesn't think about making them accessible, so it works like shit and real disabled people don't like it.
+So you know, it's bad everywhere, except maybe qt and gtk.
+In qt I know there are cool things with focus and priority and how it's assigned automatically, and gtk doesn't fucking build on my machine because of atk, so they better fucking have it figured out or else.